sualeh/make-a-date/Slides/make-a-date/make-a-date.md

 ## Common Sources of Error
-- Converting a local date and time into date and time
+- Converting a local date and time into date and time (with timezone offset)
-- Storing date and time into local date and time
+- Storing date and time (with timezone offset) into local date and time
 - Using SQL `TIMESTAMP` to store events (without timezone information)
-- Daylight savings time boundaries - 23 or 25 hours in a day
+- Not handling daylight savings time boundaries - 23 or 25 hours in a day

 ## Slides and Code